sara-nl/2019-08-28-htdp-elixir/_episodes/demo-spider-roles.md

 #### 2.2 Data download

 Let us download some data that we will use later to run jobs on the cluster.
 The data we are going to use is part of a long-term evolution experiment led by [Richard Lenski](https://en.wikipedia.org/wiki/E._coli_long-term_evolution_experiment) to assess adaptation in E. coli.
 A population was propagated for more than 50,000 generations in a glucose-limited minimal medium.
-We will be working with three sample events from the Ara-3 strain of this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations.
+We will be working with three sample events from the Ara-3 strain of this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations to study how the population changed.

 Let us download the paired-end data from [European Nucleotide Archive](https://www.ebi.ac.uk/ena).